IBM/aspera-cli/docs/README.erb.md

 - Common to Aspera Node API (HTTP POST /ops/transfer)
 - Common to Aspera Connect API (browser JavaScript `startTransfer`)
-- Easy to generate by using any third party language specific JSON library
+- Generated by using any third-party language-specific JSON library

 Ideally, IBM will integrate this directly into `ascp`, making this tool redundant.

-This makes it easy to integrate with any language, provided that one can spawn a subprocess, write to its STDIN, read from STDOUT, and generate and parse JSON.
+Integration with any language is possible, provided that the language can spawn a subprocess, write to its STDIN, read from STDOUT, and generate and parse JSON.

 <%=tool%> expects a single argument: a session specification that contains parameters and a [**transfer-spec**](#transfer-specification).

-If no argument is provided, it assumes a value of: `@json:@stdin:`, i.e. a JSON formatted on stdin.
+If no argument is provided, it assumes a value of: `@json:@stdin:`, that is, a JSON formatted on stdin.

 > [!NOTE]
 > If JSON is the format, specify `@json:` to tell <%=tool%> to decode the `Hash` using JSON syntax.